ldgarratt/ldgarratt.github.io/_posts/2022-07-05-curve25519-parameters.md

 * Montgomery curve $M_A, B : By^2 = x^3 + Ax^2 + x$

-The Montgonery ladder arithmetic is very fast, also allowing for compressed elliptic curve point (only the $x$ coordinate).
+The Montgomery ladder arithmetic is very fast, also allowing for compressed elliptic curve point (only the $x$ coordinate).

 * $A = 486662$